 In order to best understand anything (be it a problem, a method, an experience) we need to have as many of these perspectives involved as possible.

 Unfortunately not.
 When managers were asked for factors stopping them implementing diversity, many quoted the worry that too many differing opinions would hamper productivity.
 (Source)

 When the reality is, diversity in organisations has been proven time and time again to have a positive impact on innovation and success.
 When it comes to decision making, diverse teams outperform both individual and non-diverse teams, making better business decisions every time.
 (Source)

 Naturally, this positively affects the bottom line.
-A study by BCG found that companies with diverse management teams make 19% more revenue, showing how D&I is not limited to an HR goal, but is ultimately good for the economy.
+A study by BCG found that companies with diverse management teams make 19% more revenue, showing how D&I is not limited to a HR goal, but is ultimately good for the economy.

-💡 We've written a guide on Racial Diversity in the Workplace: Boosting Representation in Leadership with actionable tips for businesses to step up and tackle racial inequality.
+💡 We've written a guide on Racial Diversity in the Workplace: Boosting Representation in Leadership with actionable tips for businesses to step up and tackle systemic racial inequality.

 Firstly, it’s important to acknowledge that diversity and inclusion are different things.

 🌈️ Diversity is the goal for a workforce to be made up of a broad variety of people.

 💛️ Inclusion is a method to ensure everybody is equally factored into that group.